 The Environment Agency has now constructed the 14 metre high, grassed embankment with sluice gate to control the flow of water into Eller Beck during an extreme flood risk situation.
 In addition, it has replaced all existing bridges which cross Eller Beck within the course.
 Bespoke wooden railings are currently being added to these bridges to enhance safety and appearance.

 The Golf Club made prudent preparation under the guidance of leading golf course designer David Jones, to ensure that members and visitors have continued to enjoy an uninterrupted, 18 hole quality golf experience throughout.

 A completely new hole was introduced to replace the former 17th and a new ‘interim’ green for the former 16th hole was constructed, to be used until the Flood Alleviation Scheme work has been completed.
-The current par 4, 9th hole has recently been extended back with a new tee to provide a challenging par 5 hole coming into play this season.
+The current par 4, 9th hole has recently been extended back with a new tee to provide a challenging par 5 hole.

 When the new holes come into play the current first hole will become available for conversion to a short game practice area whilst the ‘interim’ par 3, 11th green will become the focal point of a new junior and beginners’ academy area with three alternative tees.